-Ironworker Accidents Lawyer
+Ironworker Accidents Lawyer in NYC

 Ironworkers climb tall buildings with scalding hot welding equipment.
 It is one the deadliest jobs on construction sites, and one of the ten deadliest jobs in the United States.
 Ironworker accidents account for almost twenty-six percent (26%) of all job site related deaths in 2019.
 According to OSHA, ironworker accidents are common and often deadly or debilitating.
 Iron workers can be hurt from falls, and dropped or falling objects.
 Ironworker accidents on construction sites can cause broken bones, fractures, amputations and even death.